 You can try to create your custom domain email address.
 It’s usually useful for companies or professionals looking to create a professional email address with the name of the company as a domain.
 But there are a few limitations you need to consider first if you want your own custom domain name.
 I will try to cover all this in this article.

 Getting your own email domain might require additional access that must be gotten separately from Amazon or Route 53 before successfully mapping it to our account.

 This means it would take us longer than anticipated to get things ready for you because either Amazon or Route 53 requires additional verification for your request (they want more information about you).

 Since the platform is built using cloud services, some sub-domain names might be reserved by AWS or Route 53.
 These are reserved for our use only.

-Therefore, you will not create a record with these sub-domains because there isn’t one available since we already take it up.
-For example, if you try to make xyz.domain.com, this would have been created, but there will be no a records associated with it because it points to nowhere since we are using this namespace ourselves.
+Therefore, you will not create a record with these sub-domains because there isn’t one available since we have already taken it up.
+For example, if you try to make xyz.domain.com, this would have been created, but there will be no records associated with it because it points to nowhere since we are using this namespace ourselves.

 Although creating CNAME records is supported for your custom domains, this doesn’t mean everything can work out of the box just like that without any problems.

 Some providers support CNAME Flattening, which includes Cloudflare, for example.
 In this case, when using a CNAME record to point your custom domain to cloud flare, the DNS query that is being sent over from Cloudflare back to our platform would have been asking our CDN endpoint with a specific pattern in it like cdn.xxxxxxx.com

 We need to find out the proper response here before sending one over.
 For this reason, you will end up waiting until we can get that sorted out first before you can use your custom domain.